 By Kevin Longino, CEO of National Kidney Foundation and kidney transplant patient

 Always ready to take action no matter what, when, or where, this week 150 kidney patient advocates from around the country will be Zooming with Members of Congress and their staffs to plea for action on kidney disease.
 As COVID-19 continues to create more kidney patients, their voices are needed now more than ever before.
 Read on to learn more.

 Today, advocates from kidney organizations representing nearly all 50 states will converge virtually for meetings with their Congressional delegations to inspire action for kidney disease at the 7th Annual Kidney Patient Summit.

 This year, advocating for kidney disease has taken on new meaning.
 As we continue to see the devastating effects of COVID-19 on the kidney community, especially our dialysis and transplant patients, the pandemic is also creating new kidney patients at an alarming rate.

-Advocates will ask their Congressional delegations to support public policy priorities that advance kidney disease prevention, early detection, treatment, research and access to transplants, including living organ donation.
-And we’ll be joined by actor, activist, and entrepreneur Wilmer Valderrama who will lead a virtual briefing for Congressional staff on the impact of kidney disease to Hispanic communities.
+Advocates will ask their Congressional delegations to support public policy priorities that advance kidney disease prevention, early detection, treatment, research, and access to transplants, including living organ donation.
+We’ll be joined by actor, activist, and entrepreneur Wilmer Valderrama who will lead a virtual briefing for Congressional staff on the impact of kidney disease on Hispanic communities.
 Wilmer is serving as NKF’s national spokesperson for the “Are You the 33%?” campaign, which focuses on the 33 percent of adults in the U.S. at risk for developing kidney disease.